xdesign-michalzadarnowski/task-manager/README.md

 npx playwright test e2e/garfield-search.spec.ts
 ```

-## End-to-End Test Development

-For detailed instructions on using the Model Context Protocol (MCP) to develop and create new end-to-end tests, see the [MCP Test Development Guide](docs/mcp-test-development.md).
+For more on developing new end-to-end tests, see the [MCP Test Development Guide](docs/mcp-test-development.md).

 ## Project Structure